IonutBoraciu/Malloc/README.md

-Created a wrapper for malloc and calloc in C on top of the syscalls. ( Using linked lists to store the data, and mmap and sbrk as syscalls )
+Created a wrapper for malloc and calloc in C. ( Using linked lists to store the data, and mmap and sbrk as syscalls )